conversence/idealoom/doc/testing.rst

     session maker.
 A ``test_session`` depends on a ``default_db_data``

 - test_server
-    * A uWSGI server fixture that refers to an Assembl instance
+    * A uWSGI server fixture that refers to an IdeaLoom instance

 - test_app
-    * An Assembl instance fixture, built on WebTest's TestApp_ testing tool.
+    * An IdeaLoom instance fixture, built on WebTest's TestApp_ testing tool.
 This fixture builds on ``test_app_no_perm`` and gives the ``admin_user`` fixture administrative permissions, based on Pyramid's authorization policy.
-User this fixture to make API calls, as it best mocks an Assembl interface
+User this fixture to make API calls, as it best mocks an IdeaLoom interface

 - admin_user
     * A user fixture that has administrative priveledges